cunnie/docs/mac-mini-CF.md

 * [World’s Smallest IaaS, Part 1](http://pivotallabs.com/worlds-smallest-iaas-part-1/) describes installing VMware ESXi and VMware vCenter on an Apple Mac Mini
 * [World’s Smallest IaaS, Part 2](http://pivotallabs.com/worlds-smallest-iaas-part-2/) describes installing CloudFoundry's Ops Manager and deploying BOSH to the ESXi/vCenter

+## Spoiler Alert

+The install failed; we ran out of RAM.
+In the next blog post we'll again attempt to install Elastic Runtime, but first we'll migrate the vCenter (a particularly RAM-hungry VM) to a different bare-iron machine (i.e. a MacBook Pro running VMware Fusion).
+Hopefully that will free up enough RAM for Elastic Runtime to successfully deploy.

 ### Uploading and Adding Elastic Runtime

 * Browse to our Ops Manager: [https://opsmgr.cf.nono.com/](https://opsmgr.cf.nono.com/).
 You may need to re-authenticate (account: **pivotalcf**, password is whatever we set the password to when we deployed Ops Manager in [Part 2](http://pivotallabs.com/worlds-smallest-iaas-part-2/))